sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/response-headers.md

 #### Adding metadata to response headers

-Adding metadata to response headers can be useful for tracking and analysing API usage, as well as for providing additional information to clients.
+Adding metadata to response headers can be useful for tracking and analyzing API usage, as well as for providing additional information to clients.
 For example, you may want to add a header that indicates the version of the API being used or the time taken to process the request.

 #### Modifying response headers for dynamic performance optimisation